Valkryst/VNameGenerator/README.md

 which is followed by a vowel... and so on, until the name is generated.

 ### Context Free Grammar:
-Names are generated using a very crude context free grammar method.
+Names are generated using a context free grammar method.

 You can learn more about CFGs [here](http://www.tutorialspoint.com/automata_theory/context_free_grammar_introduction.htm).